curtisknudson/eliza-app/README.md

 ## Protos

-- Demonstrates the effectives usage of proto buffers and grpc using the buf library
+- Demonstrates the effective usage of Protocol Buffers and gRPC using the buf library
-- Generates types for Typescript for client side usage
+- Generates Typescript types for client side usage
-- Api backward compatibility and versioning.
+- API backward compatibility and versioning.

 ## React
 - Object Oriented Programming concepts with Adapter and Mediator